 Since 2011, in all its funded research studies, CRILS has sought to capture and investigate the processes of Shared Reading by means of filming, sound-recording and transcribing group sessions, with informed consent from all participants.4 This will leave an archive of recorded data for future researchers of reading.
 The recordings have been independently analysed in three key ways:

-consensus analysis by an interdisciplinary team
+a) consensus analysis by an interdisciplinary team

-linguistic analysis applied to the literary-inflected language of participants in group sessions, using the same instruments of literary and linguistic investigation as are employed in the reading of the literary texts themselves
+b) linguistic analysis applied to the literary-inflected language of participants in group sessions, using the same instruments of literary and linguistic investigation as are employed in the reading of the literary texts themselves

-video-assisted interviews with the participants, reviewing highlights of their own participation.
+c) video-assisted interviews with the participants, reviewing highlights of their own participation.

 These approaches and the resultant findings are outlined in separate sections below, with indications as to how the approaches complement, corroborate and even overlap with one another.
 Accordingly (for example), though the methodology involved in the interviews is treated in a separate section, findings prompted by evidence provided from interviews are included regularly throughout.
 In what follows, we offer instances from reading groups recorded as part of three distinct studies5 ranging across diverse populations, including participants living with specific conditions or difficulties - chronic pain, depression, drug and alcohol addiction - as well as those experiencing more general mental health issues.
 This in itself reflects one crucial CRILS’ finding: that literature’s wide and subtle range does not discriminate in terms of specific conditions or cases, does not offer a specialist vocabulary of therapeutic treatment or programmed cure, but works its effects more freely by finding nothing in human experience alien to it, thereby extending the range of human norms.6

 In all this, much depends on the specificity of the experience, in contrast to the over-generalization of memory and response characteristically associated with depression:7 consequently in this essay we ourselves concentrate upon specific and individual examples of key characteristics.
-All participants’ names are fictionalized.
+All participants’ names are fictionalised.

-Consensus Analysis of Video-Recordings
+a) Consensus Analysis of Video-Recordings

 In the first stage of analysis, an interdisciplinary research team, comprised of literature specialists, linguisticians, health professionals and academic psychologists, views the video-recordings to establish significant phenomena.
 The interdisciplinary team, combining the language of psychology with that offered by the language of literature, concentrates above all on what they take to be individual ‘breakthrough’ moments when, in a two-way interaction, the literature seems both to get through to participants and itself to come alive in them.
 At such points participants experience an enlivening or awakening taking place within themselves beneath the level of intention or default opinion.
 In order to pinpoint these instances of live ‘happening’ - moments of change, or breakthrough - the team uses a rating system (refined over successive studies) to ensure inter-rater reliability in relation to William James’s description of ‘emotional excitement’: